Thioguanine (6-TG, Tabloid®)

 Thioguanine interferes with DNA production.
 This stops cell growth and division, resulting in the slowing or stopping of cancer growth.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

 How to Take Thioguanine

-Thioguanine comes in tablet form to be taken by mouth on an empty stomach (at least 1 hour before or 2 hours after eating).
-If you have difficulty swallowing pills, your pharmacist can get a liquid formulation for you.
+Thioguanine comes in tablet form to be taken by mouth.
+Many treatment protocols suggest to take on an empty stomach, at least one-half hour before or 1 hour after meals, preferably at bedtime.
+Your oncology team will help guide you as to how best take this medicine.
+If you have difficulty swallowing pills, your pharmacist may be able to get a liquid formulation for you.
 The dosage and schedule is determined by the person’s size, type of cancer and the regimen being used.
 It should be taken at the same time every day.

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Where do I get this medication?